eduardohurtado/react-articles-backend/README.md

-# REACT ARTICLES GRAPHQL BACKEND
+# REACT ARTICLES GRAPHQL API

+This is the GraphQl API database [MongoDB](https://www.mongodb.com/) conection layer developed for the main project REACT ARTICLES, this API has it's own auto documentation, please enjoy.

-## Available Scripts
+## API requirements

-In the project directory, you can run: ...nothing Lol.

-### `there is not scripts atm`
+You need to have installed [Node.Js](https://nodejs.org/en/) on your system to run the local online development server.

+## Try GraphQl API on a local online server

+In the project directory, first run `npm install` to download all the API dependencies, then you can run `npm start` to start the local online development server, navigate to [http://localhost:8080/graphql](http://localhost:8080/graphql) to interact with the GraphQl API trough GraphiQL.